Suspected Tornado Leaves Behind Trail Of Damage On Long Island

 “I tried to take the dog for a walk, but there’s so much debris in the sidewalk and street, you can’t even do that, and we’ll just light a fire tonight and kind of camp out … It’ll be cold,” Pizaro said.

-Officials say crews are working to restore power to impacted customers, but there’s no word yet on when that work will be complete.MORE NEWS: Giant Balloons Taken For Test Flights In Preparation For Macy's Thanksgiving Day Parade
+Officials say crews are working to restore power to impacted customers, but there’s no word yet on when that work will be complete.MORE NEWS: Gov. Hochul Announces New York's Mass COVID Vaccination Sites Open To Children 5-11